cakephp/docs/en/core-helpers/html.rst

         $this->Html->scriptEnd();

     .. php:method:: tableHeaders(array $names, array $trOptions = null, array $thOptions = null)

+    :param array $names: An array of strings to create table headings.
+    :param array $trOptions: An array of :term:`html attributes` for the <tr>
+    :param array $thOptions: An array of :term:`html attributes` for the <th> elements

     Creates a row of table header cells to be placed inside of <table>
     tags.::